therevoman/docker-postfix/README.md

 ALLOWED_SENDER_DOMAINS=<your-domain>
 ```

-You will need to configure DKIM and SPF for your domain.
+You will need to configure DKIM and SPF for your domain as well.

 ### Sending messages directly

 If you're sending messages directly, you'll need to:

-* need to have a fixed IP address;
+* have a fixed IP address;
 * configure a reverse PTR record;
 * configure SPF and/or DKIM as explained in this document;
 * it's also highly advisable to have your own IP block.